JanPoonthong/dotflies/git.md

 git log --stat # Check log
-git revert <hash> # To revert back to commit stage git reset --hard origin/master # Reset to lastest commit
+git revert <hash> # To revert back to commit stage git reset --hard origin/master # Reset to lastest commit git reset --hard @~1 # Same as origin/master in some case
 ```

 ### Merge
 ```
-Check the code, read it and understand it git fetch origin '+refs/pull/*:refs/remotes/github-pr/*' # Get the merge git status # To check everything is clean git merge <github-pr/1/head>
+# Check the code, read it and understand it
+git fetch origin '+refs/pull/*:refs/remotes/github-pr/*' # Get the merge git status # To check everything is clean git merge <github-pr/1/head>

-Test the code and run it, don't push it yet, if you like then push it
+# Test the code and run it, don't push it yet, if you like then push it

-If I don't like it then
+# If I don't like it then
-git reset --hard origin/master # Reset to lastest commit or git reset --hard @~1
+git reset --hard origin/master # Reset to lastest commit
 ```